griffinbank/rules_clojure/README.md

 If you don't need to AOT, `clojure_library` isn't necessary, just use `java_library` with `resource_strip_prefix`.

 Note that AOT will determine whether a library should appear in `deps` or `runtime_deps`.
-If a library is being AOT'd, everything that it requires will need to appear in `deps`.
+If a library is being AOT'd, everything that it loads at compile time will need to appear in `deps`.
 If it is not being AOT'd, dependencies should be listed in `runtime_deps`.

 ### clojure_repl